neldeles/slash-clone/README.md

-# [WIP] TaskNinja
+# [WIP] Slash Clone

 This is the first deployed full stack app I've built on my own...not following any cookie cutter tutorials.
 It is heavily inspired by [Slash](https://getslash.co).

-Visit this link if you want to play around with the demo right away:
+Visit this link if you want to play around with the demo right away: [Link to follow once deployed]()

 ## Table of contents